 Approximately 366 new patrons were added in 2010 for an estimated total of 4,000 patrons.
 Visitors and computer users may not always be included in the statistical reports.
 Improved community awareness is needed as some in the community may lack specific knowledge of the Library’s resources and services.

-The Library has two full-time employee and five part-time employees (who work an average of 20-25 hours per week).
+The Library has one full-time employee and five part-time employees (who work an average of 20-25 hours per week).
 The staff have been praised by patrons in terms of their knowledge and helpfulness.
 There is a high expectation that the Library will continue to employ qualified, dedicated staff to perform at the levels needed to provide the best service to the community.
 Three regular volunteers donated a total of 197 hours in 2010.

 The Library offers a wide range of promotional activities and programs to the community.
 These include a breakfast for the local school district teachers in August, a middle school/high school reading group, Story Time, Summer Reading Program, after school programs, a book club, and other programs.
 The Library hosted three authors in 2010.
 The meeting room was used 168 times for library training and programs in 2010.
 Various organizations also used the meeting room a total of 138 times in 2010.
 A celebration for the Library’s 55th anniversary took place in June 2011.